ranzan97/Tensorflow/README.md

 - This project demonstrates a basic implementation of a Recurrent Neural Network (RNN) using TensorFlow for sequence prediction.
 - The model is trained on a simple sequence of numbers and can predict the next number in the sequence.

+### Sentiment Analysis Model.ipynb

+This script implements a basic sentiment analysis model using TensorFlow and Keras.
+It demonstrates:
+- Text tokenization and sequence preprocessing
+- Building a neural network with an embedding layer
+- Training a binary sentiment classification model
+- Predicting sentiment for new text inputs